iqbal125/aws_cdk_serverless_CRUD/README.md

 Note: functions without 3rd party libraries dont need to be zipped.

+Installing 3rd Party Libraries to a Lambda Function

+You will need to install the required node modules inside the directory on each function and zip the modules and function together to deploy.

 Local Testing Lambda

 note: you will need the sam cli installed to test lambda locally.